Skip to content

 How should you structure the page top to bottom?

-Structure it as an inverted pyramid: the offer first, the details next, the objections last, and a call to action throughout.
+Structure it as an inverted pyramid: the offer first, the details next, the objections last, a call to action throughout.
 A reliable layout:

-- Proof: partner numbers, testimonials, or logos.
+5. Proof: partner numbers, testimonials, logos.

-- Closing CTA: repeat “Apply to join”.
+7. Closing CTA: “Apply to join” one more time.

 How do you keep it converting over time?